eclipse-tractusx/item-relationship-service/docs/concept/#894-Efficient-orchestration-of-edc-negotiations/#894-Efficient-orchestration-of-edc-negotiations.md

 New scenarios have to be defined which aim to test the parallel execution of negotiations.

-### Test case: start 2 IRS jobs with the same globalAssetId at the same time
+### Test case: Start two IRS jobs with the same globalAssetId at the same time

 Expected result is that both jobs complete, but for the second job, no new negotiations should be started .